CumulusNetworks/DUE/docs/DUE-and-Windows-Subsystem-for-Linux.md

 Using Podman in WSL requires a bit more configuration, and users may encounter a few more issues, so this topic deserves its own document.

+## Why Podman?
+I'd had issues getting the Docker daemon going in WSL, but as Podman is daemonless, it will run fine.
+Just make sure to install Podman **BEFORE** trying DUE's `make install` as the Makefile will see the system as Ubuntu, and will want to install `docker.io`.

 ## Powershell
 Make sure your Ubuntu instance is using WSL version 2: